-Once the application is accepted the Institute of Immigration (INM) will process the case and make a decision within 30 to 45 days.
-If the application is approved by the INM you will have to go to your Mexican consulate to request your work visa.
-The visa will be issued within a week from the time you request it at the Consulate.
+Once the application is accepted, the INM will process the case and make a decision within 20 days.
+If the application is approved by the INM you will have to go to your Mexican consulate and pass an interview to collect your work permit.

 After your arrival in Mexico you and your family members must register at the INM within 30 days.
 Your spouse and children will normally get dependant visas but they are not automatically granted a work permit.
 If your spouse wants to work in Mexico he or she will have to apply for their own work permit separately.

 Can you convert your visitor status to a work status in Mexico?